What is Chlamydia?

 How can I get it?

 It is normally passed on though sexual activity with someone who has it.
 The bacteria can thrive in various regions of the body including the penis, vagina, anus, and throat.
 Unprotected contact with any of these areas may lead to infection.

 As most people do not have any early symptoms, it is often difficult to tell whether you are infected.
 For those people who do get symptoms, these may include:

 - Burning or painful sensation when urinating for men and women

 - For women, discharge or a "mucus" coming out of the vagina, back pain, unusual pain during sex and bleeding between periods

 - For men, a discharge or "mucus" coming out of the penis, inflamed or swollen testicles and/or discomfort around the tip of the penis.

 Testing at Better2Know is easy, fast and painless.
-Our usual test is with a urine sample, but we can also test you with a swab from your throat, anus or vagina if you choose (we even test for gonorrhoea at the same time).
-The results are available from two days from when the sample is received in the laboratory.
+Our usual test is with a urine sample, but we can also test you with a swab from your throat, anus or vagina if you choose (we even test for Gonorrhoea at the same time).
+Results will be available from two days after the sample is received in the laboratory.